 Ever since engineers started operating computer networks, they started to use network analysis tools to measure performance, calculate risks and improve visibility.
 As technologies in general evolved, so did the tools for their administration.
 However, it has become quite common that many operators stick to old-fashioned Command-Line Interface (CLI) only and avoid any automation.

 Don’t get me wrong, there’s nothing wrong with being capable of using CLI.
 I believe that every network or system administrator should be familiar with the approach.
 CLI is fast, self-explanatory and very output oriented.
 The problem lies in scalability.
 One person is capable of running multiple CLI sessions at a time, but the attention span dedicated to each one is low.
 As a matter of fact, multiple CLIs are not a type of network analysis tools when it comes to

 Network analysis tools that scale

-Rather than viewing one output at once, we should be getting bigger picture.
-The only was is to implement automation.
-There are many ways of doing just that.
-First we can start with automation scripts for data collection.
-But that may come at a cost of utilizing network engineers for building scripts.
-Or secondly we can choose from many available platforms on the market.
+Rather than viewing one output at a time, we should be getting a bigger picture.
+The only way is to implement automation.
+There are many ways of doing that.
+First, we can start with automation scripts for data collection.
+However, that may come at a cost of utilizing network engineers for building scripts.
+Or secondly, we can choose from many available platforms on the market.
 The second options comes at a cost as well, as we are paying fees for the software.